top of page

 Why a museum?

-Service to others has always been and will always be at the core of the American spirit and character - but there is no nationally designated place to recognize and honor service in all its forms.
+Service to others has always been and will always be at the core of the American spirit and character - but there are no nationally designated museums or memorials to recognize and honor service in all its forms.

 $228Bn